GoogleChrome/web.dev/src/site/content/en/blog/sms-receiver-api-announcement/index.md

 instead (i.e. the same profile in which you receive SMS messages).
 {% endAside %}

-## Using the SMS Receiver API
+## Using the Web OTP API

-Using the SMS Receiver API consists of two parts: JavaScript code in your web app and the formatted message text sent via SMS.
+Using the Web OTP API consists of two parts: JavaScript code in your web app and the formatted message text sent via SMS.

 {% Aside %}
-The SMS Receiver API requires a secure origin (HTTPS).
+The Web OTP API requires a secure origin (HTTPS).
 {% endAside %}

 ### Feature detection